 2. The Notion of the Religious World That: “When the Lord Returns, He Will Appear to Man as a Spiritual Body Risen From the Dead”

 In the Bible two angels say: “You men of Galilee, why stand you gazing up into heaven?
 This same Jesus, which is taken up from you into heaven, shall so come in like manner as you have seen Him go into heaven” (Acts 1:11).
-As a result, the religious world believes that after the Lord Jesus finished the work of crucifixion, He rose from the dead and appeared to His disciples, and He became a glorious body and ascended to heaven, so when the Lord returns, He will also appear to man as a spiritual body risen from the dead.
+As a result, the religious world believes that after the Lord Jesus finished the work of crucifixion, He rose from the dead and appeared to His disciples, and He became a glorious body and ascended to heaven, so when the Lord returns, He will still appear to man as a spiritual body risen from the dead.

 God’s Words From the Bible